 What Programs Are Available for Veterinary Technology?

-While both bachelor’s and associate veterinary technology degree programs can be accredited and lead to licensure, students should still weigh the differences.
-A licensed veterinary technician with a bachelor’s degree may have an edge in the job market.
-During the course of their four-year degree, they could also take on a minor specialty that adds depth and breadth to their education.
-A veterinary technician with a bachelor’s degree can also easily apply for a master's degree and take their career to new heights.
+While both bachelor's and associate veterinary technology programs can lead to licensure, a bachelor's degree may provide an edge in the job market.
+With a four-year degree, students can pursue a minor specialty, adding depth to their education.
+A bachelor's degree also makes it easier to pursue a master's degree and advance in their career.

-However, an associate degree is still a terrific way to launch a career in veterinary medicine.
-The lower cost of tuition means that students can become licensed without breaking the bank.
-In fact, many states are starting to offer heavily subsidized and even free community college educations.
-Once licensed with a two-year degree, vet techs can gain experience and make a well-informed decision about whether to return for a bachelor’s degree in veterinary medicine or some other field.
+An associate degree is a great way to start a career in veterinary medicine, offering a more affordable path to licensure.
+Many states now offer subsidized or even free community college education.
+After obtaining a two-year degree, vet techs can gain experience and decide whether to pursue a bachelor's degree in veterinary medicine or another field.

 What Will You Learn?